gregorynicholas/houdini-ocean-toolkit/docs/index.rst

 Building from source
 --------------------

-Before building the HOT from source you should be able to successfully compile and install Houdini Development Kit (HDK) code. ``$HT/toolkit/samples/SOP/SOP_Star.C`` is a good one to try first.
+Before building the HOT from source you *must* be able to successfully compile and install Houdini Development Kit (HDK) code. ``$HT/toolkit/samples/SOP/SOP_Star.C`` is a good one to try first.
 So before going any further try this - ::